christophersbarrett/mulberry-wiki/Running-the-Tests.md

 Now you can run: `bundle install` and it will install the test libraries.

+## Setting up .rvmrc

+The installation script downloads and installs rvm and creates a gemset to store all of our gems.
+The mulberry command line interface will load this gemset automatically, but `rake` and other ruby scripts won't.
+In order to run `rake`, you must create a .rvmrc file in your mulberry root directory that contains the following:

+`rvm use 1.9.3@mulberry`

+Note this will introduce a harmless warning message "RVM is not a function" when running mulberry commands within the mulberry repo (say, running `mulberry serve` for one of the demo apps).

 ## Installing chromedriver

 You will need chromedriver in order to run the JavaScript tests.
 You can